gazebosim/gz-transport/docs/development/development.rst

 will invoke the ``Discover()`` call and, after some time, its ``ConnectionCb`` will be executed with the information about the requested service.
-In the meantime, other callback invocations could be triggered because ``Discovery`` will proactively learn about all the available services and generate notifications.
+In the meantime, other callback invocations could be triggered because ``Discovery`` will pro-actively learn about all the available services and generate notifications.

 You can check the complete API details